 HSA owners benefit from tax-free growth on their account through interest earned and investment income.
-However, with interest rates at historic lows, account owners should consider investing HSA funds as a means for substantial growth.
+However, account owners should also consider investing HSA funds as a means for substantial growth.

-Health Savings Accounts (HSAs) are popular, tax-advantaged savings accounts designed to help people with high deductible health plans pay for out-of-pocket healthcare expenses.
+Health Savings Accounts (HSAs) are popular, tax-advantaged savings accounts designed to help people with High Deductible Health Plans (HDHPs) pay for out-of-pocket healthcare expenses.
 HSA accounts have taken off since their implementation in 2004.
-In 2015, there were an estimated 19.7 million HSA accounts and the number is expected to keep surging.
+In 2020, there was over $80 billion in assets held in over 30 million HSA accounts.

 There are many reasons why HSAs have become so popular.
-In addition to owning an HSA for the life of the account – unlike with a Flexible Savings Account (FSA) or Health Reimbursement Arrangement (HRA) – account holders also enjoy other significant benefits, such as the triple-tax savings.
+In addition to owning an HSA for the life of the account, owners also enjoy other significant benefits, such as the triple-tax savings.
 With an HSA, account holders:

 - Make pre-tax contributions.
-In 2017, HSA account holders filing single can contribute a maximum of $3,400 and those filing married may contribute up to $6,750.
+In 2021, HSA account holders filing single can contribute a maximum of $3,600 and those filing as a family may contribute up to $7,200.

 - Earn tax-free interest on the account balance and income from investing HSA dollars.

-Let’s talk more about number three: earning tax-free interest on the balance and tax-free earnings from investing HSA funds.
+Let’s talk more about earning tax-free interest on the balance and tax-free earnings from investing HSA funds.

-Health Savings Accounts are a type of ‘savings account,’ and thus, earn interest on the account balance.
-As the balance grows, the more interest the account owner earns.
-The best part is that the interest gained is not subject to taxes.
+Health Savings Accounts are a type of ‘savings account,’ so it earns interest on the account balance.
+As the balance grows, the account owner earns more interest.
+And the best part is that the interest gained is not subject to taxes.

-In addition, from one plan year to the next, account owners enjoy balance rollover; there is no ‘use it or lose it’ rule like with FSAs.
-This can be beneficial in helping grow the account for future medical expenses without having to worry about paying taxes and reducing the account balance, particularly if the account does not meet the minimum investment threshold.
+In addition, from one plan year to the next, account owners enjoy balance rollover.
+There is no ‘use it or lose it’ rule like with FSAs.
+This can be beneficial in helping grow the account for future medical expenses.
+Plus, you don’t have to worry about paying taxes and reducing the account balance, particularly if the account does not meet the minimum investment threshold.

-While gaining tax-free interest is beneficial, interest rates remain at record low levels.
-For account owners looking for more substantial gain, investing HSA dollars may be an option.
+While gaining tax-free interest is beneficial, for account owners looking for more substantial gain, investing HSA dollars may be an option.

 Tax-Free Investing with an HSA

 The ability to invest HSA funds is a significant factor in helping drive account growth.
-In June 2016, HSA investment assets grew 23 percent from the previous year, according to a study by Devenir.
-However, it is estimated that only 3 percent of all HSA account holders invest, which means the overwhelming majority of account owners are missing out.
+In their year-end study for 2020, Devenir figured HSA assets increased 25% year-over-year.
+However, it is estimated that only 5 percent of all HSA account holders invest, which means the overwhelming majority of account owners are missing out.

 One caveat to the investing option is that many HSA custodians require a minimum balance before account holders are allowed to invest.
 The minimum balance threshold ranges from as low as $1,000 to as high as $2,500.
 Once the minimum balance is met, account holders can view their HSA provider’s options.
 Some may allow account holders to choose the investment options, like stocks, bonds, and mutual funds, or they may provide different growth model plans selected by a licensed investment advisor.
 Other options may include the ability to access investor statements, and educational tools, among other features.